RatebSwais/Linux-system-monitoring-tool/README.md

 # Pymon, the python monitor
-A simple monitoring tool built using python and the Flask web framework.
+A simple monitoring tool built using python and Flask.